Youth and the Law

 LAWJD895

-We will consider the way the law responds to the transition from childhood to adulthood across a variety of legal topics.
-We will consider the ways numeric age and conceptions of maturity influence responses to a range of issues.
-Topics may include: the treatment of youth in the criminal justice system; the rights of youth to familial or state support in obtaining housing and other material goods; the relationship between youth and commercial actors or other third parties ranging from the infancy doctrine to social media platforms; parental authority and responsibilities in healthcare and educational decision-making; the civic spheres of military service, voting, and jury duty; protective laws such as labor laws; and ages of privilege such as driving and access to alcohol, tobacco, and cannabis.
-We will read together for the first portion of the course, opening class with all students making quick presentations about the day's readings individually or on teams.
-As we unpack frameworks underneath youth law, we will consider presentation and paper topics.
-In the final portion of the course, students will offer oral presentations of their research projects in light of the frameworks we develop.
-Evaluation will be based on preparation, class participation, presentations, and a paper that follows the presentation.
+We will consider the way the law responds to the transition from childhood to adulthood.
+We will consider the ways numeric age and conceptions of maturity influence responses to a range of legal issues.
+Topics may include: the rights of youth to familial or state support in obtaining housing and other material goods; the relationship between youth and commercial actors or other third parties ranging from the infancy doctrine to social media platforms; parental authority and responsibilities in healthcare and educational decision-making; the treatment of youth in the criminal legal system; the civic spheres of military service, voting, and jury duty; child labor laws; the consequences of the age of majority; and ages of privilege such as driving and access to alcohol, tobacco, and cannabis.
+We will read together for the first portion of the course.
+To assess reading, students may be asked to make quick presentations about the day's readings individually or on teams, to submit weekly reading responses, and/or to answer quick written questions about the reading at the start of class.
+As we unpack frameworks underneath youth law, we will consider research projects in light of the frameworks we develop.
+In the final portion of the course, students will offer oral presentations of their chosen youth-related topic, and submit a ten page paper after their presentation.
+The presentation and the paper account for half of the grade, while participation, including attendance, discussion, and preparation/reading assessment, account for the other half.
+For the first two-thirds of the semester, this is a reading intensive course.
+A student who fails to attend the initial meeting of a seminar or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.
 UPPERCLASS WRITING REQUIREMENT: This class may be used to partially satisfy the requirement.
-GRADING NOTICE: This seminar does not offer the CR/NC option.
+GRADING NOTICE: This seminar does not offer the CR/NC/H option.